Fleekshot/Game/README.md

 - Select a color then click **Join Game** to spawn your Goomba.
 - Move left and right with the arrow keys; press **space** or the up arrow to jump.
 - The camera scrolls horizontally as you move.
-- Left click to place blocks and right click to remove them.
+- Left click to place solid blocks.
+- Right click to place climbable vines.
+- Middle click removes a block.
 - Gravity keeps you on the ground and your position is broadcast to everyone.
+- Hold the up arrow while inside a vine block to climb it.
+- Players and solid blocks are collidable.